zeltbrennt/adventOfCode2024/README.md

 the execution time went town to just half a second.
 The final big improvement came from hint to reverse the operations.
 This way, the tree was pruning much faster.
 Down to below 20ms.

+### Day 08: Resonant Collinearity

+Again made use of the Grid-Class and extended a little Grid-Vector functionality.
+Then just a little Vector Math..

+### Day 09:

+First time much pain, I still don't know what went wrong with my initial solution.
+Now just update the positon of files, size and start of empty space and done.
+Interestingly, I didn't need to update the space left behind by the files, because there will never be a file inserted into this space.
+Breaks the visualisation, but the solution is correct.

 [^aoc]:
 [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.